Pull-Out Trash Can Installation for a More Organized Kitchen

 Reclaim Kitchen Space

 Particularly useful in small spaces where trash and recycling can make the kitchen feel cluttered, pull-out trash can installation can quickly and easily add practical functionality.
-And depending on your familial situation offers an added opportunity for the dog, cat, and kid-proof trash protection.
+And depending on your familial situation offers an added opportunity for dog, cat, and kid-proof trash protection.

 How Hard is it to Install a Pull-Out Trash Can?